 18. Carefully check all life and casualty insurance and death benefits, including Social Security, credit union, trade union, fraternal, and military.
 Check on possible income for survivors from these sources.

 19. Check promptly on all debts and installment payments, including credit cards.
-Some may carry insurance clauses that will cancel them.
+Some might carry insurance clauses that will cancel them.
 If there is to be a delay in meeting payments, consult with creditors for more time before the payments are due.

 21. Your Funeral Director will notify the Social Security Administration.